-Three monographs in environmental philosophy – The Ecological Life (Rowman & Littlefield, 2006), Solar Calendar, and Other Ways of Marking Time (punctum books, 2017), and The Wind ~ An Unruly Living (punctum books, 2018) – explored the philosophical adaptation of “who we are” (Stephen Gardiner, A Perfect Moral Storm), through a philosophical anthropology and moral psychology that developed a humanist form of deep ecology, paradoxical as that may sound.
+Around this work, three monographs in environmental philosophy – The Ecological Life (Rowman & Littlefield, 2006), Solar Calendar, and Other Ways of Marking Time (punctum books, 2017), and The Wind ~ An Unruly Living (punctum books, 2018) – have explored the philosophical adaptation of “who we are” (Stephen M. Gardiner, A Perfect Moral Storm), through a philosophical anthropology and moral psychology that develops a humanist form of deep ecology, paradoxical as that may sound.
 According to this philosophy, to be centered in our own humanity (“anthropocentric”) is to be ecologically identified in moral relationships with the more than human world.

 In the first monograph, I showed how understanding common humanity as found in the human rights tradition leads us, on careful reflection, to see how we are “greener than we think.”
 In other words, I subverted the distinction between the anthropocentric and the non-anthropocentric by rejecting the understanding of the human in mainstream, especially deep ecological, views of anthropocentrism.
 In the latter two monographs, I wrote in a literary form in order to philosophize from relational reason, a form of reason co-operative with but irreducible to theoretical and practical reason that is important for ecological identifications, moral responsibility, and decoloniality.
 I plan to write a two-volume study of relational reason in the coming decade.